 The Third Principal Component (PC3) image (Figure 15) highlights 'surface roughness'; hence it reflects topographic effects and surface texture of the ground or vegetation canopy.
 In fact, the discrimination of topographic features using the PC3 image is superior to any other optical commercial satellite imagery, with similar spatial resolution.
 As a result, areas of drumlins, sand dunes, eskers, embankments and other prominent topographic features typically are more clearly shown on PC3 images than on the other PCA images.
-Further, areas of outwash, dune fields, stream alluvium and ice contact deposits usually exhibit unique textural characteristics, which can act to assist in the preliminary mapping or differentiation of surficial materials.
+Further, areas of outwash, dune fields, stream alluvium and ice contact deposits usually exhibit unique textural display a lighter tone on PC4 images.
+Such differences on PC4 may reflect a combination of vegetation density and morphology.